-The C-reactive protein (CRP) test is a blood test used to check for acute inflammation or infection in the body.
+The C-reactive protein (CRP) test is a blood test used to check for acute inflammation or infection in your body.

-- It can also be used to check if antibiotics are needed for infection.
+- It can also be used to check whether antibiotics are needed for an infection.

-- A CRP test can either be done at a blood collection centre or your doctor may perform a ‘point-of-care’ CRP test during a consult using a finger-prick blood sample.
+- A CRP test can either be done at a blood collection centre or your doctor may perform a ‘point-of-care’ CRP test using a finger-prick blood sample.

 What is a C-reactive protein test?

-The serum CRP level in a “healthy” person is usually less than 5 mg per L. This will begin to rise 4 to 8 hours after tissue is damaged, peaking within 24 to 72 hours, and returning to normal 2 to 3 days after the inflammation or infection has stopped.
+The serum CRP level in a “healthy” person is usually less than 5 mg per L. This will begin to rise 4–8 hours after tissue is damaged, peaks within 24–72 hours, and returns to normal 2–3 days after the inflammation or infection has stopped.

 When is the CRP test done?

-The CRP test can be used to check for inflammation in the body.
+The CRP test can be used to check for inflammation in your body.
 It is requested when your doctor suspects that you might have an inflammatory disorder.
-It does not show what is causing the inflammation, or where the inflammation is located.
+It does not show what is causing the inflammation or where the inflammation is located.
 It is requested for:

-- Monitoring – if you have already been diagnosed with an inflammatory disorder, to monitor the disease, and to determine how well a treatment is working.
-If a treatment is working well, and the inflammation lessens, the level of CRP in the blood will drop.
+- monitoring – if you have already been diagnosed with an inflammatory disorder, to monitor the disease and see how well a treatment is working.
+If a treatment is working well, and the inflammation lessens, the level of CRP in your blood will drop.

-A CRP level less than 10 mg per L suggests that a patient does not have a bacterial infection and therefore a prescription for an antibiotic is likely to do more harm than good.
-It is likely that the potential side effects of the antibiotic medication outweigh any clinical benefits.
+A CRP level less than 10 mg per L suggests that you don't have a bacterial infection and therefore a prescription for an antibiotic is likely to do more harm than good.
+This is because it's likely that the potential side effects of the antibiotic medication outweigh any clinical benefits.

 How to prepare for the test

-For the most part, you do not need to do anything before having this test.
+For the most part, you don't need to do anything before having this test.
 It can be done at any time of the day.

 Point-of-care CRP test